Limo123123/rpi5-bullseye/README.md

 I wont recommend to use PiKiss anymore.
 I am supporting Pi-Apps, but if PiKiss's Repository Owner dosen't want to Contribute for the PiKiss version for Pi-Apps, i wont use it anymore.
 I just wanted to say this.
 I don't mean that you mustn't use PiKiss.
 It's just an recomendation.
 We cant just upload the Code for it here.
 So i will create an Script for Install

+# Note
+The Lite Raspberry Pi OS 64 Bit Image for Pi 5, is an 100% functional Image.
+It works like on a Pi 4.
+I will test it a few days, so please wait!
+- Even the Powerbutton Works, it just shutdowns!
+- This Image Contains my own APT Repo.
+Its as trusted=yes marked, because it dosen't have Keys yet
+- It includes an own Motd (Morning Message)
+- Please note that I wont check the GPIOS and RPi.GPIO is not Compatibile with the Pi 5

+The Desktop Image is in an Beta, and not very Compatible yet with the Pi 5, because of the vc4, v3d Mesa Drivers.
+They are just uncommented.
+So courser, window bar, accelerated 3d won't work at the moment So if they are commented these things called above wont work (Correctly).